 To the memory of my oldest son Kareem Marcellas Jones who passed away in May 2013 at the age of 36.
 Kareem had Sickle Cell Disease along with renal failure.
 Below is my story...

-On May 15th, Kareem had just been released from the hospital after having a very intense different pain crisis.
+On May 15th, Kareem was released from the hospital after having a very very intense different type of pain crisis.
 We picked him up from the hospital and brought him home.
 We had dinner and he went to bed but all night his behavior was different.
 He seemed disoriented and uncomfortable.
 He spoke of how painful this crisis was and how different from the others in past, I told him to try to get some rest.

 The next day he complained that his body was sore, I suggested he get into the hot tub and soak.
 He seemed somewhat disoriented, however he was responding to me, so I started the water running in the tub and he proceeded to get in.
 I told him I would go downstairs to get him a change of clothes.
 While coming up the stairs I heard noises in the bathroom like banging against the tub.
 When I went in the bathroom Kareem was having a seizure.
 I tried to bring him out of it but was unsuccessful.
 Kareem then collapsed in my arms.
 Frantic, I ran to the phone and called 911.
 The operator told me to get him flat on his back and begin pressing on his chest to get him to breathe.
 I was emotional and hysterical at the same time and unsure of what I was doing.
 The fire department arrived within minutes and worked on him fiercely and relentlessly for about 20 minutes but, unfortunately, could not revive him.